(January 19, 1948 – November 3, 2019)

 Dely founded or/and pioneered the following:

-- Founded the Filipino American National Historical Society Rio Grande the 20th Chapter of FANHS, 1998 in which she introduced the
+- Filipino American National Historical Society Rio Grande the 20th Chapter of FANHS, 1998.
+Visit: 2019 Pamana Award and Past Pamana Awards.

-- Pioneered the Filipino American Foundation of NM, 2004 (former Filipino American Association of NM).
+- Filipino American Foundation of NM, 2004 (former Filipino American Association of NM).

 - Founded with Dr. Ted Jojola the Manoa Foundation.